Here are some essential steps to help ensure your instrumentation tube and fittings system is as safe as possible.

 Standardisation also needs to be considered at an early stage in the project.
-This enables the engineering team to work more closely with the chosen supplier, thus multiple revisions of designs from generic to project specific are no longer required.
+This enables the engineering team to work more closely with the chosen supplier, thus multiple revisions of designs from generic to project-specific are no longer required.

-It avoids common mistakes, too, for instance standardisation on metric or imperial sizing avoids mixing materials, which could be potentially damaging to the product.
-The material choice should also be discussed with Parker’s Metallurgist so the best solution for the project is chosen, based on corrosion resistance, process fluid, temperature and cost.
+It avoids common mistakes, too, for instance, standardisation on metric or imperial sizing avoids mixing materials, which could be potentially damaging to the product.
+The material choice should also be discussed with Parker’s Metallurgist so the best solution for the project is chosen, based on corrosion resistance, process fluid, temperature, and cost.

-Standardisation together with good design can improve the lifetime of the system and, where required, produce a safer, faster, easier maintenance procedure.
+Standardisation together with a good design can improve the lifetime of the system and, where required, produce a safer, faster, easier maintenance procedure.

-The industry has reached the conclusion that the use of NPT threads is an outdated method for interconnection of fittings to valves, manifolds and instruments, due to over or under tightening and stress corrosion cracking.
+The industry has reached the conclusion that the use of NPT threads is an outdated method for interconnection of fittings to valves, manifolds, and instruments, due to over or under-tightening and stress corrosion cracking.
 Close Coupled solutions have been found to be much more effective, as they remove potential leak paths.